mikkel32/CoolBox/README.md

 A modern, feature-rich desktop application built with Python and CustomTkinter.

+## 🗂️ Project Layout

+- `src/coolbox/` — the application package, organised into domain-specific
+  subpackages such as `app/`, `boot/`, `setup/`, `ui/`, and `utils/`.
+  The `utils/` package is now split into focused domains (`analysis/`, `display/`, `files/`, `network/`, `processes/`, `security/`, and `system/`) so common helpers are easier to locate.
+- `src/coolbox/ui/` — the user-interface package bundling structured
+  `components/` (now grouped into `charts/`, `layout/`, `widgets/`, and `dialogs/`) alongside a reorganized `views/` hierarchy split into `base/`, `dialogs/`, `screens/`, and `overlays/`, while legacy import paths continue to work via lightweight module aliases.
+- `src/coolbox/cli/` — reusable command-line helpers powering
+  `python -m coolbox`, legacy `main.py`, and the testing utilities.
+- `src/coolbox/config/` — the configuration package housing the default
+  settings, filesystem helpers, and the `Config` manager.
+- `src/coolbox/cli/commands/setup.py` — the packaged implementation of the
+  historical `setup.py` script; the root-level file now forwards imports and execution here so the real logic lives alongside the other commands.
+- `src/coolbox/paths.py` — centralized helpers that resolve the project root, bundled assets, and the `scripts/` directory for modules that need to touch the filesystem.
+- `scripts/bootstrap.py` — shared path/bootstrap helpers that power the legacy
+  `main.py`, `setup.py`, and thin wrappers in `scripts/python/`.
+- `scripts/` — CLI helpers split into `python/` entry points and `dev/` shell wrappers.
+- `tests/` — the comprehensive unit and integration suite.

+Run the application directly with `python -m coolbox` or execute the compatibility script (`python main.py`).
+Both paths now delegate to the shared CLI helpers under `src/coolbox/cli/` so local development and installed environments behave identically.

 ## 📈 Telemetry & Privacy

 - **Opt-in consent**: The setup orchestrator now records stage durations, task outcomes, failure codes, and sanitized environment metadata only when telemetry is explicitly enabled.
 Preferences are cached locally and can be overridden at runtime with `COOLBOX_TELEMETRY=0/1`.